Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 ish

-One feature that NPM and Composer offer that _does_ help with security is namespaces
+One feature that NPM and Composer offer that _does_ help with security is namespacing

 In JavaScript, a common example of this might be the Angular framework which is broken down into multiple packages across a single namespace.